VIBE Hits Market Cap of $314,485.70 (VIBE)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-VIBE launched on July 19th, 2017.
+VIBE’s genesis date was July 19th, 2017.
 VIBE’s total supply is 267,000,000 tokens and its circulating supply is 260,136,427 tokens.
+The Reddit community for VIBE is https://reddit.com/r/vibehub and the currency’s Github account can be viewed here.
+VIBE’s official Twitter account is @vibehubvr and its Facebook page is accessible here.
 The official website for VIBE is www.vibehub.io.
-VIBE’s official Twitter account is @vibehubvr and its Facebook page is accessible here.
-The Reddit community for VIBE is https://reddit.com/r/vibehub and the currency’s Github account can be viewed here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as VIBE directly using U.S. dollars.
-Investors seeking to acquire VIBE should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VIBE using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as VIBE directly using U.S. dollars.
+Investors seeking to trade VIBE should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy VIBE using one of the aforementioned exchanges.

 Receive News & Updates for VIBE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VIBE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.